Amey0312/CaptureIt/README.md

 # CaptureIt
 A User-friendly Screen recording website

+## Checkout the website deployed on  render: https://captureit.onrender.com

 CapturIt is a powerful and user-friendly screen recording app built with HTML, CSS, and JavaScript.
 It allows users to record their screens seamlessly, providing an efficient way to capture tutorials, presentations, or any on-screen activity.